apcl-research/human_attention_localize_c_bugs/README.md

   <summary><strong>Expand Section</strong></summary>

 #### Purpose
-create charts and csvs showing for each accuracy score, how many unique bugs and unique participants got that score
+- Create charts and csvs showing for each accuracy score, how many unique bugs and unique participants got that score
+- Also create histograms for each confidence, difficulty, and accuracy score showing how many tasks achieved each score
 #### Usage
 ```
 usage: count_unique_per_accuracy.py [-h] [--output_dir OUTPUT_DIR] csv_path